 How Do Payment Aggregators Work?

-Here is the next obvious question after understanding what a payment aggregator is:
+Here is the next obvious question after understanding what a PA is:

 How exactly does it work?